pbrod/nvector/README.rst

 Also find the Euclidean distance dxt between B and the plane defined by the great circle.
 Use Earth radius 6371e3.

+Finally, find the intersection point on the great circle and determine if it is between position A1 and A2.

 Solution:
     >>> import nvector as nv